logansease/QwikHttp/README.md

 - simple, yet robust loading indicator support
 - response interceptors to provide a method to handle unauthorized responses and token refreshing with ease.

-QwikHttp is written in Swift 3 but works (without generics) great with objective-c.
+QwikHttp is written in Swift 3 and works great with Swift.
+It even works great (without generics) with objective-c.
 It utilizes the most recent ios networking API, NSURLSession.
 QwikHttp is compatible with iOS 8+, tvOS, WatchOS 2 and OSX 10.9+.
 For a Swift 2 and objective-c compatible version, please see version 1.6.11

 ## Usage